pydoit/doit/doc/dependencies.rst

 .. note::
-   An alternative way (and often easier) to have task attributes that rely on other tasks execution is to use `delayed tasks <delayed-task-creation>`.
+   An alternative way (and often easier) to have task attributes that rely on other tasks execution is to use :ref:`delayed tasks <delayed-task-creation>`.

 On the example below ``mod_deps`` prints on the screen all direct dependencies